code4romania/website-factory/help/content/school/en/01-Introduction/03-data-responsibility.md

 Website Factory: Schools is provided together with models for a few pages.
 Some of these pages are Terms and conditions and Cookie Policy pages.
-Having these pages is mandatory for every website especially if you collect data through forms or if you have donations configured.
+Having these pages is mandatory for every website especially if you collect data through forms.
 If you already have these pages available feel free to replace the models we provided with your own.
 If you do not have them, then customize the models we proposed and use them accordingly.